wcfrobert/wthisj/README.md

-**Nuance #5: What Happens When Perimeter Centroid Does Not Coincide With Column Centroid?**
+**Nuance #5: What Happens When Shear Section Centroid is Offset From The Column Centroid?**

 For an interior condition, the centroid of the critical shear section most likely coincides with the column centroid.
 However, at edge and corner columns, there will be an offset which is illustrated in the figure below.